starkandwayne-attic/starkandwayne.github.com/_posts/2014-02-15-bosh-notes-from-a-beginner.md

   tail -f /var/vcap/sys/logs/**/*
 ```

 If in doubt start over.
 I noticed that while I was poking around on the running bosh vms I would change things for testing purposes or to figure out how to get the services running cleanly.
-If you've been poking around and things aren't working, remember that the BOSH VM's are supposed to be transient.
-Tearing them down and starting over is a great test of the clean bootstrap behaviour of your release and it may just get rid of an odd issue or two.
+If you've been poking around and things aren't working, remember that the BOSH service VM's are supposed to be transient.
+Tearing them down and starting over is a great test of the clean bootstrap behaviour of your release and it may just get rid of an odd issue or two that you've inadvertently caused.

 ```bash
   bosh delete deployment <deployment-name> --force
 ```